edangx100/budget2024_sg/README.md

 6. **ReRanker (Cohere rerank-english-v3.0)**:
    - Each vector store index has a dedicated ReRanker (accessed via API).
+   - The use of ReRanker allows for more contextually relevant results to be retrieved from the Vector Store.
    - After results are retrieved from the Vector Store indices, the ReRanker reorders them to prioritize the most contextually relevant responses.
    - The re-ranked results are then sent to the LLM(s) associated with each selected vector store index.